 Even a relatively benign ankle injury can be quite painful, at least at first.
-It is usually safe to try simple home remedies for a while.
+It's usually safe to try home remedies for a while.

 Seek immediate medical attention if you: